 It is also illegal to:

+The prosecution will also seek to confiscate any assets that were used for illegal purposes.
 For example, if a house is mainly used to grow cannabis, it is may be forfeited.
-Our criminal
+Our criminal asset confiscation lawyers will fight to protect your property.

 Drug importation charges attract some of the highest penalties imposed by courts.